SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Something is falsy if it evaluates to false in a boolean context, and truthy if it evaluates to true in a boolean context.
 Most langauges treat at least their null type and their false type as falsy.
 Languages like JS or Python establish a boolean context (coerce to boolean) within their conditions for loops, conditionals, etc. Other languages treat using non-booleans in these situations as an error, i.e. not create a boolean context.
+In perl, context is most often used with the scalar/list distinction. scalar() generates a scalar context

 <h4>Conversion</h4>